Generalized saturation game: -saturation games

 \begin{proof} If Max is first, he follows the path extension strategy similar to the one presented in the proof of Lemma~\ref{l:max_path_extension}.
 If Mini ever decides to close the path into a cycle, it will be an even cycle and thus not a triangle.
 Max keeps following the path extension strategy as long as there are isolated vertices, and that clearly ensures a deficit of at least $-3$.

 If Max is second, he claims an isolated edge in his first move.
-Then after his second move, he can make sure that the played edges form either a $P_5$ or a $P_4 + P_2$.
+Then after his second move, he can make sure that the played edges form either a copy of $P_5$ or a $P_4 + P_2$.
 In the former case, he applies the path extension strategy, and if Mini ever completes a cycle Max proceeds as first on the remaining isolated vertices.
-In the latter case, Mini can either create a $C_4$, or Max can respond by creating a $C_4 + P_2 + P_2$, or Max can respond by creating a $P_7$.
-All three cases are already analyzed above in Lemma \ref{l:p4-finite-cases} and all lead to a deficit of at least -3. \end{proof}
+In the latter case, Mini can either create a copy of $C_4$, or Max can respond by creating a $C_4 + P_2 + P_2$, or Max can respond by creating a copy of $P_7$.
+If a copy of $P_7$ is created, Max simply follows the path extension strategy similarly as above, and if instead $C_4 + P_2 + P_2$ is created, one can ignore $C_4$ and hence proceed inductively back to the initial condition of this case.